spray/spray/docs/documentation/spray-testkit/index.rst

 - :ref:`spray-routing` (with 'provided' scope)
 - :ref:`spray-util`
 - akka-actor 2.1.x (with 'provided' scope, i.e. you need to pull it in yourself)
+- akka-testkit 2.1.x (with 'provided' scope, i.e. you need to pull it in yourself)
 - scalatest_ (with 'provided' scope, for the ``ScalatestRouteTest``)
 - specs2_ (with 'provided' scope, for the ``Specs2RouteTest``)